GabrielH-02/bombing-battleships/README.md

 * Inspiration for the basic look and functionality was influenced by [ULTIMATE BATTLESHIPS](https://p3-battleships.herokuapp.com/)
 * The project [Love Sandwiches](https://github.com/Code-Institute-Solutions/love-sandwiches-p5-sourcecode) was a huge help in understanding the use of functions and importation into the Python file.
 As well as the basic structure of code.
 * The YouTube channel [Programming with Mosh](https://www.youtube.com/@programmingwithmosh/featured) and a few videos helped the process of overcoming more complex areas of the site such as placing the ships function.
+* The Youtube video [Python Tutorial: Generate Random Numbers and Data Using the Random Module](https://www.youtube.com/watch?v=KzqSDvzOFNA&t=531s) by Corey Schafer was huge help in concern to import and generate random numbers by importing random.

 ### Media
 * No media files were used in the creation of this site.